 - What type of brand does each colour scheme represent?

-Using this information it helped us make a decision on which style was more likely to be enjoyed by a large percentage of our users.
+By using this information we were able to make an informed decision, on which style was more likely to be enjoyed by a large percentage of our userbase.

 The different app colour schemes we used for quantitative preference testing.